OSGi

 private final BundleContext bundleContext;

-OsgiServiceObtainerBeanFactoryPostProcessor(BundleContext bundleContext) {
+public OsgiServiceObtainerBeanFactoryPostProcessor(BundleContext bundleContext) {

 this.bundleContext = bundleContext;